concord-consortium/glossary-plugin/README.md

 ### Translations

-Translations are stored in JSON files in the `src/lang` folder are managed using poeditor.com.
+Translations for glossary terms are provided by glossary authors/editors, while translations for runtime text are stored in JSON files in the `src/lang` folder and are managed using poeditor.com.
 To add new strings update the `en.json` file and run `npm run strings:push` after running `export POEDITOR_API_TOKEN=<TOKEN>` where `<TOKEN>` can be found under your user settings in poeditor.com.
 To pull down translations run  `npm run strings:pull` after exporting the api token.

 #### Translation Mappings